jtmaurer/DatabaseManagementProjects/Project 1- Relational Algebra/README.md

 - Thomas Nguyen

 #Objective
-- Implement and test five core RA operators: 'select', 'project', 'union', 'minus', and 'join'.
+- Speed up the impementation of the Relational Algerbra Operators. implement BpTreeMap, create unique and non-unique indices, and use a creation method.

 # Key Features